Flevy Management Insights Case Study

 Event Management Process Redesign for Live Events Firm in Competitive Landscape

-There are countless scenarios that require Design Measure Analyze Improve Control.
 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Design Measure Analyze Improve Control to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, best practices, and other tools developed from past client work.
-Let us analyze the following scenario.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+We followed this management consulting approach for this case study.

 Reading time: 8 minutes